 PDF(z) (Normal Distribution) = e^(-z^2/2)

-CDF(z) (Normal Distribution) = 1/2 [1+erf⁡ (z/√2)].
+CDF(z) (Normal Distribution) = 1/2 [1+erf (z/√2)].
 This is a classic S-Curve

 For an Exponential (λ=1) (so μ=1and σ=1).
-The domain is x≥0, which means z≥-1.
-For an exponential distribution (λ=1) (μ=1 and σ=1 and z=(x-1/λ)/(1/λ)) are shown below.
+The domain is x ≥ 0, which implies z ≥ -1.
+For an exponential distribution (λ=1) (μ=1 and σ=1 and z=(x-1/λ)/(1/λ)) as shown below.

 PDF(x) (Exponential Distribution) = λe^(-λx), x≥0